BiCroLab/iFISH-probe-design/install.md

 conda build ifpd
 ```

-Please, note that `ifpd` is a Python3 package test on Python3.6.
+Please, note that `ifpd` is a Python3 package tested on Python3.6.
 Thus, you will need to create an appropriate environment using `conda`.